arendsee/bcb660-project/report/report.md

 species in a BioBlitz sampling.
 The first method relied on a more conservative pipeline, using “flagship” next generation sequencing analysis software such as Bowtie2 and Trinity.
+The second method involved a very simplified, yet elegant, pipeline by using BLAST and locally-made scripts (bash and R scripts).
+At the beginning of the project, we tried to run a BUSCO analysis on the RNA-seq data to check the percentage of RNA reads coming from Arthropods, yet it took a long time, two days is not even sufficient for a run, to finish the analysis on the forward reads.
+As we have then decided to use mitochondrial genes as the genetic marker for species identification, we figured it out that the raw data simply contained too many non-mitochondrial reads, which should be ignored from our workflows.
+We soon stopped the BUSCO analysis and turned to filter the RNA reads directly either by blasting or aligning them against mitochondrial genes/genomes.
+Both methods provided sufficient information to construct a list of species, yet we still noticed some differences/limitations between these two
-The second method involved a very simplified, yet elegant, pipeline using BLAST and locally-made scripts (bash and R scripts).
-Each method provided enough data to suggest a list of species present however we can appreciate the following differences/limitations: while the pipeline I gave us much less species (we only obtain 12 species compared to the 214 obtained with pipeline II) it seems to be very accurate on the number and type of species.
-On the other hand, our pipeline II needed an extra filtering step.
-However, having a high number of species on pipeline II can give us much more flexibility for performing further analysis that we may want (such as determining non-insect species presence our sampling).
-As for required time and resources, both pipelines performed very similar, running the entire pipeline in about 2 days on the hpc cluster.
+pipelines: while the pipeline I gave us much lesser number of species (12 in pipeline I compared to 214 in pipeline II), the numbers and types of species seems to be much precise from this pipeline.
+On the other hand, pipeline II, required an extra filtering step, offered us a higher number of species and gave us a greater flexibility for performing further analysis that we may want (such as determining non-insect species presence our sampling).
+As for the required time and resources, both pipelines had similar performance, finishing the entire process within 2 days on the hpc cluster.

 From these results, we only can conclude that both pipelines are useful for identifying the present species on a BioBlitz sampling.
 Whether you choose to